CAA to hit poor the hardest: Derek O' Brien

 "Demonetisation (in 2016) had hit the poor hard.
 The impact remains the same (with regard to CAA, NRC).
 This time, too, the Centre's decision will affect housewives, students, bankers, farmers -- in short everybody.
 It will hit the poorest of the poor the hardest," the senior TMC leader claimed.
 He urged students to read the full report of the Joint Select Committee of Parliament on the legislation.

-The Anglo-Indian MP in the Rajya Sabha, who had last July compared the government's move to pass bills in quick succession with little debate to "pizza delivery", recited the Preamble of the Constitution at the closing ceremony of a mock UN session.
+The Rajya Sabha MP, who had last July compared the government's move to pass bills in quick succession with little debate to "pizza delivery", recited the Preamble of the Constitution at the closing ceremony of a mock UN session.
 He requested the students to repeat after him.
 "I have been in public life for 16 years.
-Never have I seen a crisis like the one that has befallen us in the past one year," O'brien said.
+Never have I seen a crisis like the one that has befallen us in the past year," O'Brien said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)